andy-shea/redux-action-creator/README.md

 ### Asynchronous Action Creators

-Asynchronous action creators can be defined using the `asyncActionCreator(type, action|config)` helper.
+Asynchronous action creators can be defined using the `asyncActionCreator(type [, propName1, propName2, ..., propNameX], action|config)` helper.
-If a function is passed as the second parameter, it will be treated as the asynchronous action that must return a promise, otherwise it can be a configuration object that accepts the following values:
+If a function is passed as the last parameter, it will be treated as the asynchronous action that must return a promise, otherwise it can be a configuration object that accepts the following values:

 - `action`: an asynchronous, promise-returning action
 - `schema`: a normalizr schema which will parse the response before returning
 - **Note: see [Universal](#universal) usage below for more configuration options**

-The action given to `asyncActionCreator` will eventually be called with the payload, the `dispatch` function, and whatever extra arguments as determined by the async middleware and the configuration of it.
-For example, if used with [redux-thunk](https://github.com/gaearon/redux-thunk), the action will be called with the payload, the `dispatch` function, the `getState` function, and the `extraArgument` if the middleware was created via the `withExtraArgument` function.
+The action given to `asyncActionCreator` will eventually be called with the payload, any `helpers` (see [Helpers](#helpers) below) passed in, including the `dispatch` function, and whatever extra arguments as determined by the async middleware and the configuration of it.
+For example, if used with [redux-thunk](https://github.com/gaearon/redux-thunk), the action will be called with the payload, the helpers, the `getState` function, and the `extraArgument` if the middleware was created via the `withExtraArgument` function.

 **Note: All other properties provided in `config` apart from `action`, `client`, `server`, and `schema` will be appended to all actions dispatched from the action creator enabling further customisation if needed.**